Warty17/Balatro_Iceberg/README.md

 Cola-Compatible Blueprint - The uncommon Joker “Diet Cola” gives you a Double Tag when you sell it, strangely enough, it is compatible with Blueprint.
 This means that if you’re able to get a naturally negative Diet Cola, having a Showman, every time you find a Blueprint in the shop without being able to take it, you can just copy the Diet Cola and sell that Blueprint, to immediately buy a new one.

+Level Zero Hands - The Arm boss blind lowers the level of played hands by one.
+In older versions, playing a hand with level one would also lower its level to level zero.

 Matador rework - LocalThunk has mentioned in an interview with Bloomertag that he’s going to change the effect of the Joker “Matador” due to it being “confusing”.

 Stake Changes - Before the 1.0.1f update, Orange and Gold stakes each had a different debuff instead of the new ones: on Orange Stake the price of booster packs in the shop would increase by one dollar each passing ante; and on Gold Stake you would have one hand size less.
 It is worth noting that LocalThunk has also mentioned in an interview changing the current ability of the Blue Stake (-1 discard), since it discourages playing five-card hands.

 Stencil naneinf - As mentioned in the “Negative Hand Size” entry, it is possible to get incredible amounts of the same Joker for just one round and even achieve naneinf with those.
 The Joker Stencil has the unique ability of multiplying the mult by the number of free Joker slots (Joker slots containing a Joker Stencil count as empty), this means that if you got this way, let’s say, fifty Joker Stencils, each one would multiply the mult by fifty, and the number only increases for each other Joker Stencil that you get.
 It is possible to get naneinf this way.

+Showman Glitch - Seldomly, after selling a Showman, its properties are still active for the shop rerolls to come.
+We do not know the cause for this bug.

 Sneak Peek - In the shop of the demo version of Balatro, a “Sneak Peek” tab would appear on the right of the shop slots, showing Jokers and Vouchers that weren’t in the demo but were going to be in the full version of the game.
 If you hovered over said item, a description will appear telling you that it is only available in the full version.